Janghwa Hongryeon jeon: Conclusion

 The next morning, the new mayor did what the sisters' ghosts had asked him to do.
 He summoned Father, Stepmother, and the eldest son and examined the fetus that Stepmother insisted had come from Janghwa's body.
 When he split it with a knife, it was revealed to be a rat.
 Stepmother and her eldest son were sentenced to death.
 Father, however, was set free because the mayor thought Father had known nothing of Stepmother's evil plan and in fact was just another victim.

 Years later, Father married again.
 On the night of his third wedding, he saw his two daughters in a dream.
 They said that since things were as they should be, they wanted to come back to him.
 Nine months later, Father's third wife delivered twin girls.
 Father named these twins "Janghwa" and "Hongryeon" and loved them very much.
 The new family lived happily ever after.

 Films

-The story has been adapted to film a number of times, and formed the basis of the 2003 Kim Jee-woon film A Tale of Two Sisters.
+The story has been adapted to film a number of times, including: